chengyeliu/2DImager/README.md

-The Python code for the *2D integrated electronics for in-memory imaging and in-memory analog neural network computing*.
+The Python code for the *Atomically thin optoelectronic machine vision processor*.

 ## Authors